jwymanm/mftd/README.md

 Release
 -------

-  *New*
+*new*

-   v0.3 release is now available.
-The binary is located at https://github.com/jwymanm/mftd/releases/download/v0.3/mftd.exe Put this in a folder called bin under the source tree and create tmp and log directories along side it.
+   v0.4 release is now available.
+The binary is located at https://github.com/jwymanm/mftd/releases/download/v0.4/mftd.exe Put this in a folder called bin under the install tree and create tmp and log directories along side the bin folder.
 The ini should stay in etc/
+   Installer is coming soon

 Use
 ---